santisoler/scipy2024-pooch/README.md

 and simply return its path.

-In the need of managing the download of multiple data files, we make use of the [`pooch.Pooch`][pooch.Pooch] object, which can keep a record of the available files for download through a _registry_: a dictionary with all remote files and their hashes.
+In the need of managing the download of multiple data files, we make use of the [`pooch.Pooch`][pooch.Pooch] class, which can keep a record of the available files for download through a _registry_: a dictionary with all remote files and their hashes.
 Then these files can easily be downloaded and cached through the [`Pooch.fetch()`][Pooch.fetch] method.
-The [`pooch.Pooch`][pooch.Pooch] object is particularly useful for package maintainers that want to provide an easy way to download sample datasets for their libraries, supporting ways to easily manage different data files for the different versions of the package.
+The [`Pooch`][pooch.Pooch] class is particularly useful for package maintainers that want to provide an easy way to download sample datasets for their libraries, supporting ways to separate the cached data files for different versions of their packages.

-[Pooch][pooch] supports downloading files from different protocols, like HTTP and FTP.
+[Pooch][pooch] supports downloading files using different protocols, like HTTP and FTP.
 It can also download files from repositories like [Zenodo][zenodo], [figshare][figshare] and [dataverse][dataverse] directly